paweljakubas/j-data-analysis/chapters/inverted-table.md

    NB. it seems it does matter for memory size if we represent a given column as number of bytes.
 ```

-After loading CSV all columns are literals, and we can have helper function to cast a given column to a number
+After loading CSV all columns are literals, and there is a helper function casting a given column to a number
-(if possible). `columnAsNum` defined in j/analysis.ijs expose just exactly what was done above.
+(if possible).
+Under the hood the function uses the technique from the above - see `columnAsNum` defined in
+j/analysis.ijs.
+Another useful function is `columnTypes` which inform about the types of columns in a given
+inverted table.

 ### Add column